Acronyms

 - Increased urination

-- ENaC inhibitors have a weak diuretic effect, and they do not typically cause a pronounced increase in urination.
+- ENaC inhibitors have a weak diuretic effect, which does not typically cause a pronounced increase in urination.
 The triamterene package insert states that triamterene may promote increased diuresis when patients prove resistant or only partially responsive to thiazides or other diuretics because of secondary hyperaldosteronism.

 - Elevated potassium (hyperkalemia)